laravel-streams/streams.dev/streams/data/explore/ui.md

 ---
 Laravel Streams provides a utility-first UI package that can be used to quickly render UI based on your data schema.

-The UI package is currently still in heavy development but is ready for tinkering.
+The UI package is currently still in heavy development.